great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 If your Metric does not yet exist within the framework, you will need to implement it yourself in a new class - a task that is quick and simple within the new modular framework.
 The convention is to implement a new Metric Provider (a class that can compute a metric) that your Expectation depends on in the same file as the Expectation itself.

-The parent class expects the variable `metric_name` to be set.
-Change the value of `metric_name` to something that fits your Metric.
+The parent class expects the variable `condition_metric_name` to be set.
+Change the value of `condition_metric_name` to something that fits your Metric.
 Follow these two naming conventions:

-* The name should start with `column.`, because it is a column Metric
+* The name should start with `column_values.`, because it is a column map Metric
 * The second part of the name (after the `.`) should be in snake_case format

 The parent class of your Metric Provider class is `ColumnMapMetricProvider`.
 It uses Python Decorators to hide most of the complexity from you, and give you a clear and simple API to implement one method per backend that computes the metric.